 - vision problems, which rarely include blindness

 - hearing difficulties, including deafness.
-Many people with Friedreich’s ataxia have normal hearing in a quiet environment, but significant problems hearing in a noisy environment.
+Many people with Friedreich’s ataxia have normal hearing in a quiet environment, but significant issues hearing in a noisy environment.

 Diagnosis of Friedreich’s ataxia